Harishspice/Abhorrent-Sign-Tracker/README.md

 - Abhorrent Sign Tracker utilizes the power of OpenCV and MediaPipe libraries for hand and face tracking.
 - Harishspice has created and is maintaining this project

+## Contact

+If you have any questions, suggestions, or feedback, please feel free to reach out to our team at [contact@avertapp.com](mailto:harishr.shankar@gmail.com).

 # Thank You